 Animal Services receives approximately 100 animals and can legally hold found dogs or cats for three days before making them available for adoption.Your quick action is crucial in helping reunite pets with their humans.

 If you lost your pet visit the Pet Adoption and Protection Center as soon as possible to check if your pet was picked up and turned in to the shelter.
-The shelter is open seven days a week.
+The Center is open Monda through Friday 10 am to 6:30 pm and Saturday and Sunday 10 am to 4 pm.
+Closed on County holidays.
 Bring a photo of your pet and any other documentation that can prove ownership should you find the animal when you visit.
 Animal Services employees are available to help you search in all areas of the facility.

 Dogs over six months of age are held back from being adopted out for three days as per County Ordinance.

 - Create lost pet flyers.
 Include your contact information and a detailed description of your pet.
 Bring color copies of the flyer with you during your visit to Animal Services

 - You can search the Center's Stray or Found Dog database, but be sure to visit in person with the corresponding ID number

 - Although it is difficult, check the deceased pet log located in the Center's Lost & Found office.
 The log is updated daily and will give you and your family closure

 - Register your lost dog (Lost DOG Registration), lost cat (Lost CAT Registration) or lost pet - other than a dog or a cat - (Lost OTHER Registration) with Pet Harbor